axtk/idst/README.md

 import { useStore } from 'idst';

 export const PlusButton = () => {
+    // since this component doesn't require the current store state
-    const [, setState] = useStore(useContext(AppContext), false);
+    // we can turn off the subscription to changes by adding `false` const [, setState] = useStore(useContext(AppContext), false);

     const handleClick = () => {
         setState(draftState => {
-            draftState.counter++;
+            // `draftState` acts as a mutable reflection of the store
+            // state for convenience, while the store state itself
+            // remains immutable (the trick provided by `immer`) draftState.counter++;
         });
     };